 One main function of somatic and experiential therapy is to help you have a felt sense knowing of when you are in the Wise Self and when you are in a Part, and how to return to your Wise Self.
 During sessions I offer interventions that help you increase awareness, self compassion, have felt sense, keepable healing for old wounds, and practice in returning to and living from your Wise Self.
 I want you to walk out of the door of every session with a felt sense of how to come home and stay home in your own unique being.

 The Parts work I do is an Eclectic Palette drawn from:

 - Jon Eisman’s RcS or ReCreation of the Self—embody the Wise Self.

-- Ron Kurtz’ Hakomi and its character maps—work with mindfulness, kindness and curiosity to support and transform habitual and limiting “Parts” or “voices” into a nourishing sense of the True Self.
+- Ron Kurtz’ Hakomi and its character maps—work with mindfulness, kindness and curiosity to support and transform habitual and limiting “Parts” or “voices” into a nourishing sense of the Wise Self.

 - Sensorimotor Psychotherapy/Traumawork—embody resources, be witnessed, bring online orienting and defense responses, finally complete old physical and neurological responses to trauma, return to a sense of aliveness.

 - Psychodrama—a variety of techniques to talk with parts of yourself, dream figures, family members, animals, various states of consciousness, etc. in order to transform and release stuck patterns and return to wholeness.